Skip Ribbon Commands

 Engagement

 Metro Vancouver is inviting residents, communities, and organizations to help shape the future of the region’s drinking water.
-By sharing your ideas, experiences, and concerns, you’ll help Metro Vancouver:
+Your feedback helps ensure the Drinking Water Management Plan reflects the values, priorities, and lived experiences of people across the region.

 Our Water.
 Our Future.